amy01-28/Amy_BlueStampPortfolio/index.md

 # Modification
 Modification of solar tracker would be printed 3D design.
-I designed the phone stand To charge device easily using solar tracker, the phone stand
+I designed the phone stand to charge device easily using solar tracker.
 # Final Milestone